Supply Chain & Procurement

 Today's Asia Pacific Procurement Landscape

-about 1 year ago by Rob Wisdom / Back to all blogs
+over 1 year ago by Rob Wisdom / Back to all blogs

 Procurement is constantly evolving as companies look to drive efficiencies and effectiveness through their procurement functions.
 Transformation, optimisation, change management have been some of the buzzwords used to describe the procurement journey which has included organisation structures, capabilities, talent and technology.